 - For very serious lacerations that are accompanied by another injury such as a fractured bone.

 As you can see, the main difference here is the severity of the injuries the claimant has suffered.
 In general, it is the severity that will drive the level of compensation awarded for your laceration injury claims.
 Also, keep in mind any such situations that arise due to medical negligence.

 Types Of Scarring Claim

-- Trivial scarring – when the injury that the victim is claiming for, such as a laceration injury, will leave small, almost unnoticeable scars.
-In this case, a small amount of damages might be paid for scarring in addition to the pain and suffering for the injury itself.
+- Trivial scarring – when the victim’s injury is claiming for, such as a laceration injury, will leave small, almost unnoticeable scars.
+In this case, a small number of damages might be paid for scarring in addition to the pain and suffering for the injury itself.

-- Scarring – when the scars left by an injury will have an effect on the victim’s life.
-They will be visible, and possibly marring in some way.
-In this case, the damages for scarring would make up a significant portion of the damages claimed for, and the solicitor would emphasise the scarring as a long-term issue.
+- Scarring – when the scars left by an injury will affect the victim’s life.
+They will be visible and possibly marring in some way.
+In this case, the damages for scarring would make up a significant portion of the damages claimed, and the solicitor would emphasise the scarring as a long-term issue.

 - Disfigurement – the most extreme type of scarring.
 The victim’s life will be significantly affected for the foreseeable future.
 The scarring will be so severe that it causes additional problems such as depression and loss of confidence.
-The solicitor would put forth this level of scarring as a major consideration when processing the claim.
+The solicitor would put forth this level of scarring as a major consideration when processing the scarring injury claims.

 Facial Scarring And Disfigurement

-Facial scarring and disfigurement has its own category within the UK judicial guidelines to valuing injuries (check the table further down this page, or try using a facial scarring compensation calculator to get a rough estimate of the value of your claim).
-This is because even minor scarring of the face can mar the appearance of the victim, causing a negative psychological effect.
+Facial scarring and disfigurement have their own category within the UK judicial guidelines to valuing injuries (check the table further down this page or try using a facial scarring compensation calculator to get a rough estimate of the value of your claim).
+This is because even minor scarring of the face can mar the victim’s appearance, causing a negative psychological effect.